alfinyusriansyah/alfinyusriansyah/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about Golang, Php, Docker etc.
 - ⚡ Fun fact: I love to draw and play guitar / drums and sport

 ### Connect with me: